Jonathan25J/Chika/readme.md

 ## The default prompt given to the model
 OLLAMA_MODEL_DEFAULT_PROMPT = [DEFAULT PROMPT]

-# The amount of messages read from the Discord DM channel before replying
+# The amount of messages that the model reads from the Discord DM channel before replying
 OLLAMA_MODEL_FETCH_MESSAGE_AMOUNT = [AMOUNT MESSAGES] (for example 10)

 OLLAMA_MODEL_TEMPERATURE = [MODEL TEMPERATURE]